 Registration at the office is VERY organized, and you scan your immediate surroundings to notice that bulletin boards grace the walls with rules, times, dates, and organizational details found only in the upper strata of RV parks.
 Your admission hits a minor glitch when you find that the queue is two days long for a spot with full hook-ups, confirmed by a glance out the window at the line-up of huge Class A rigs waiting their turn for entry.
 The super-friendly and professionally attired office personnel assure you that patience will produce a week-long spot at a beyond-reasonable rate of $50, so you move into a holding area at the high end of the park.
 Your temporary spot is overlooking a stunning valley framed along the horizon by a jagged mountain chain topped in snow.
 Not so bad for a holding pattern.

 You drive to your temporary spot at a safe and carefully marked 10 mph, and pass many people moving about their duties, all waving and wishing you well.
 Golf carts pass you, the occupants wave greetings, you observe that each RV plot is immaculately landscaped.
 This sure is a friendly place.
-No sooner do you perform your set-up ritual, then a golf cart approaches, its driver, wearing the ubiquitous name tag, leans out to extend a welcome and the declaration that your newly found park is extremely friendly.
-You chat amicably, aided by knowledge of the driver’s name and title ID’d on his chest badge.
+No sooner do you perform your set-up ritual, then a golf cart approaches, its driver, wearing the ubiquitous name tag, leans out to extend a welcome and the declaration, as if you didn’t notice, that your newly found park is extremely friendly.
+You chat amicably, aided by knowledge of the driver’s name and title ID’d on their chest badge.
 You are informed that you should absolutely sign up for The Tour, and you acknowledge politely.

 Soon a new neighbor pulls in next to you, interestingly in a similar Airstream, and they reveal that they were invited to take The Tour as well.
 What is The Tour?
 And for that matter, what’s up with this place? you wonder.
 In every outside activity you are greeted warmly by ID-badged occupants, hands wave from passing golf carts, dog walkers nod warmly.
 Tossing a trash bag into the dumpster you are encouraged to swap travel stories and plans, and when you find the clubhouse-kitchen-auditorium-laundry facility, everyone engages you as family.
 You are frequently asked if you have taken The Tour.